drhsqlite/fossil-mirror/www/env-opts.md

 variable found in the environment from the list `FOSSIL_HOME`, `LOCALAPPDATA` (Windows), `APPDATA` (Windows), `HOMEDRIVE` and `HOMEPATH` (Windows, used together), and `HOME`.

+SQLite has its own notion of the user's home directory, which is only exposed if the interactive SQL shell is run with the "fossil sqlite3" command.
+Being a separate library, SQLite uses many of the same variables to find the home directory, but uses them in a different order, and does not use the `FOSSIL_HOME` variable at all.

 ### SQLite VFS to use